germanvalencia15/azure-network-protocols/README.md

 - Obtain Ubuntu virtual machine private IP address and ping from Windows virtual machine.
 - From Windows virtual machine ping www.google.com and observe traffic in Wireshark.
 - Initiate perpetual ping from Windows virtual machine to Linux vm.
 - Open Network Security Group for Linux vm and disable inbound ICMP traffic.
+- Filter traffic by SSH only in WireShark

 <h2>Actions and Observations</h2>